artsycoder533/portfolio/README.md

 ## Overview

-I am a Self-Taught Front-End Developer who enjoys creating responsive and interactive websites and applications.
-I am currently skilled in HTML5, CSS3, Sass and JavaScript.
+I am a Self-Taught Front-End Developer/Freelancer who enjoys creating responsive and interactive websites and applications.
+I am always seeking to learn new skills and increase my knowlege base.
+Even though my famililarity is with the Front End I am open and interested in learning the back end as well.

 I have a Bachelor of Science Degree in Psychology from Old Dominion University along with 11 years of experience in Corrections.
-I have always had a passion for helping others and now desire to use technology to provide solutions.
+I have always had a passion for helping others and I now desire to use technology to provide solutions.

 ### Screenshot